Skip to main content

 If using Appflow for Native Builds

-• If you are using Appflow to build the native binaries, Appflow creates the manifest file for you automatically and includes it in the static files.
+• If you use Appflow to build the native binaries, Appflow creates the manifest file for you automatically and includes it in the static files.
 This leads to better subsequent deploys.

 Generating app manifest...